+Ruaha is an outstanding safari park due to the fact the park showcases a crossover of East and Southern African species in terms of flora and fauna.
 One reason for the hordes of animals in Ruaha is the Great Ruaha River, a vital water source throughout the year but especially during the dry season.
 The reliability of the river owes much to the success of game drives in this region, as animals congregate predictably on the long shores.

 Other features of Ruaha that attract wildlife are secondary rivers such as the Mwagusi, Mzombe and Jongomero; the park’s brachystegia woodland for shelter; and its open savanna dappled with occasional shade from majestic baobab trees.
-The park also boasts some spectacular rock kopjes among beautiful rolling hills.
+The park also boasts some spectacular rock kopjes among beautiful rolling hills

 As we have already mentioned, Ruaha is one of the best parks in Africa for viewing cats.
 Lion live here in large prides, often numbering over twenty individuals!
 Leopard and cheetah love hunting on the open plains, while many smaller species are equally at home here – serval, caracal, civet, genet and banded wildcat.
 Cheetah are remarkably common making seeing the three main cat species very likely – something that’s rare anywhere in Africa nowadays.